Financial aid process:

 15. How much aid will I be eligible for?

-The loan amount a student is eligible for is determined by the number of college hours completed and whether the student is a Dependent or Independent student.
+The loan amount a student is eligible for is determined by the number of college hours earned and whether the student is a Dependent or Independent student.

 Direct Loan Levels